 Long-term incentive compensation in the form of equity awards is an important tool for us to attract industry leaders of the highest caliber and to retain them for the long term.
 We provide long-term incentive compensation to ensure that a significant portion of named executive officer compensation is tied to our long-term results and increases in stockholder value.
-The majority of our named executive officers' target total direct compensation opportunity in fiscal year 2023 was provided in the form of long-term equity awards.
+The majority of our named executive officers' target total direct compensation opportunity in fiscal year 2024 was provided in the form of long-term equity awards.

-In fiscal year 2023, consistent with past practices, the compensation committee approved long-term incentive awards to our named executive officers consisting of RSUs.
+Consistent with fiscal year 2023, in fiscal year 2024, the compensation committee approved long-term incentive awards to our named executive officers consisting of RSUs.
 In addition, in response to investor feedback and market trends, for the first time in fiscal year 2023, the compensation committee introduced PSUs as a key component of our long-term executive compensation program.
 The compensation committee determined that PSUs provide a direct link between executive compensation and specific long-term performance goals that are aligned with our business objectives and stockholder interests.
-In fiscal year 2023, the target value of long-term equity incentive compensation under our annual long-term incentive program was weighted 50% in the form of PSUs and 50% in the form of RSUs.
-The PSUs will be earned contingent upon achievement of ARR performance targets and will vest subject to service requirements.
+Consistent with fiscal year 2023, in fiscal year 2024, the target value of long-term equity incentive compensation under our annual long-term incentive program was weighted 50% in the form of PSUs and 50% in the form of RSUs.
+The PSUs will be earned contingent upon achievement of ARR Growth and Operating Cash Flow performance targets and will vest subject to service requirements.